-We will: (9) Ensure there is a system of internal control in place which is reviewed in light of experience and feedback on its effectiveness from auditors and others.
-(10)Evaluate and monitor risk management and internal control on a regular basis.
-(11)Ensure our confidential reporting policy ('whistle blowing' policy) and anti- fraud and corruption policy are clearly accessible on our website, intranet and to all employees as part of the material given to staff during their induction.
-Ensure that effective internal and external auditors are appointed and that they have direct contact with the (12) Audit Resources and Performance committee.
-(13) Ensure that the Audit Resources and Performance committee is supported in its audit, scrutiny and standards roles.
-What evidence/assurance is in place?
+N We will: ((Ensure there is a system of internal control in place which is reviewed in light of experience and feedback on its effectiveness from auditors and others.

+- (10) Evaluate and monitor risk management and internal control on a regular basis. - (11) Ensure our Confidential Reporting Policy ('whistle blowing' policy) and Anti- Fraud and Corruption Policy are clearly accessible on our website, intranet and to all Officers as part of the material given to them during their induction.

+- (12) Ensure that effective Internal and External Auditors are appointed and that they have direct contact with the Audit Resources and Performance Committee (and from the AGM in July 2019 the Authority meeting). - (13) Ensure that the Audit Resources and Performance Committee (and from the AGM in July 2019 the Authority meeting is supported in its audit, scrutiny and standards roles.
-- Risk Management Policy and Strategy formally approved and adopted and is reviewed and updated on a regular basis; - Risk Management Policy and Strategy; - Risk based internal audit strategy and annual plan; - Audit reports and management actions reported to Audit Resources and Performance Committee; - Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption; - Confidential Reporting Policy in place and promoted; - Risk based internal audit strategy and annual plan.

-- Audit reports and management actions reported to Audit Resources and Performance Committee; - Annual assurance and summary of activities reported to Audit Resources and Performance Committee and included in Annual Governance Statement; - The terms of reference for Audit Resources and Performance Committee includes Internal and external Audit matters and matters relating to the Authority's corporate governance framework including the Annual Governance Statement and the Annual Governance Report; - The Budget Monitoring Group involving Members meets quarterly to discuss financial arrangements and assess the effectiveness of the control measures in place.
+- Risk Management Policy and Strategy formally approved and adopted and is reviewed and updated on a regular basis; - Risk Management Policy and Strategy; - Risk based internal Audit Strategy and Annual Plan; - Audit reports and management actions reported to Audit Resources and Performance Committee and from the AGM in July 2019 to the Authority meeting; - Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption; - Confidential Reporting Policy in place and promoted; - Audit reports and management actions reported to Audit Resources and Performance Committee and from the AGM in July 2019 to the Authority meeting; - Annual assurance and summary of activities reported to Audit Resources and Performance Committee and from the AGM in July 2019 to the Authority meeting and included in Annual Governance Statement; - The terms of reference for Audit Resources and Performance Committee and from the AGM in July 2019 the terms of reference of the Authority includes Internal and External Audit matters and matters relating to the Authority's Corporate Governance Framework including the Annual Governance Statement and the Annual Governance Report; - The Budget Monitoring Group involving Members meets quarterly to discuss financial arrangements and assess the effectiveness of the control measures in place.

-Supporting Principle: F(4) Managing Data
+Sub Principle: F(4) Managing Data

-We wil l: (14) Implement our Information Management Strategy led by our designated Senior Information Risk Owner (SIRO) and supported by a network of Information Asset Owners.
+We will: (14) Implement our Information Management Strategy led by our designated Senior Information Risk Owner (SIRO) and supported by a network of Information Asset Owners.
 (15) Develop and roll out our Data Protection charter which will include guidance on arrangements for sharing data.
-(16) Ensure our data is accurate and clean through: The measures outlined in the information management strategy; The performance management processes.
-What e evidence/assurance is in place? • Freedom of Information Act Publication Scheme and disclosure log; • Appointment of Senior Information Risk Owner, Lead Information Asset Owner and departmental Information Asset Owners; • Guidance available to Staff and Members on data protection issues; • Creation of data protection policies, data protection staff training plan and rollout with appropriate tools and monitoring, robust processes where personal/sensitive data is created or used as part of wider operations; • Use of robust data processor agreements where 3 rd parties hold or process personal/sensitive data on the Authority's behalf; • Data Protection Statement; • Quality and accuracy of data considered in preparing quarterly performance reports; • Growth of datasets/types published online.
+(16) Ensure our data is accurate and clean through: The measures outlined in the information management strategy; The performance management processes What evidence/assurance is in place?

+- Freedom of Information Act Publication Scheme and disclosure log; - Appointment of Senior Information Risk Owner, Lead Information Asset Owner and departmental Information Asset Owners; - Guidance available to Officers and Members on data protection issues; - Creation of data protection policies, data protection staff training plan and rollout with appropriate tools and monitoring, robust processes where personal/sensitive data is created or used as part of wider operations;

+- Use of robust data processor agreements where 3rd parties hold or process personal/sensitive data on the Authority's behalf; - Data Protection Statement; - Quality and accuracy of data considered in preparing quarterly performance reports moving to six monthly reporting in 2020; - Growth of datasets/types published online.

-Supporting Principle: F(5) Strong public financial management
+Sub Principle: F(5) Strong public financial management